home previous next

 They didn't tell you at the introductory lectures that unpleasant things may result from the practice of TM?
 This was yet another mental reservation "for your own good."
 They didn't want to scare you off which would keep you from gaining the "benefits" of TM.
 They meant well.

-These negative effects can take the form of continued dissociation after meditation, or after coming home from a residence course.
+These negative effects can take the form of lingering dissociation after meditation, or after coming home from a residence course.
 You may have trouble getting out of that "spacey" condition.
 In fact, as you increase your TM dosage and frequency you may reach a stage where you never get out of the "spacey" state at all, i.e. you may experience chronic dissociation.
+Chronic dissociation is the most dangerous effect of TM, and can become very very serious.

 The negative effects can also take the form of unpleasant physical sensations or involuntary twitching of large muscle groups.